 There is no coursework element to any of the courses.
+Pupils will be given a formulae sheet for the exams

-After completing your GCSE Maths course, it is possible to take A-levels in Maths and Further Maths.
+After following your GCSE Maths course, it is possible to take A-levels in Maths and Further Maths or a level three qualification in Core Maths.